Understanding new tasks through the lens of training data via exponential tilting: Theoretical properties of exponential tilting

 \begin{proposition}[identifiability from anchor sets] If there are anchor sets $\cS_k$ for all $K$ classes (in the source domain) and $T(\cS_k)$ is $p$-dimensional, then there is at most one set of $\theta_k$'s and $\alpha_k$'s that satisfies \eqref{eq:distribution-matching}. \end{proposition}

 This identification restriction is also closely related to the linear independence assumption in \citet{gong2016Domain}.
-Inspecting the proof of proposition \ref{prop:anchor-points}, we see that the anchor set assumption implies linear independence of $\{p_k(x)\exp(\theta_k^\top T(x) + \alpha_k)\}_{k=1}^K$ for any set of $\theta_k$'s and $\alpha_k$'s.
+Inspecting the proof of proposition \ref{prop:anchor-points} (see Appendix \ref{supp:prop:anchor-points}), we see that the anchor set assumption implies linear independence of $\{p_k(x)\exp(\theta_k^\top T(x) + \alpha_k)\}_{k=1}^K$ for any set of $\theta_k$'s and $\alpha_k$'s.
+We study the anchor set assumption empirically in a synthetic experiment in Appendix \ref{sec:normal-mixture}.
+Our experiments show that the assumption is mild and is violated only under extreme data scenarios.